 05. The Costs

-A cost analysis of the two is heavily dependent on your business’ specific preferences.
-Merely asking ‘which is cheaper, Facebook Ads or Google Ads’ will not provide you with a clear-cut answer.
+A cost analysis of the two heavily depends on your business’s specific preferences.
+Merely asking, ‘Which is cheaper, Facebook Ads or Google Ads’ will not give you a clear-cut answer.
 There are several ways to calculate which platform is “cheaper” for you.

-The two main ways you can look at it is,
+The two main ways you can look at it are,

-Which will provide me with a more significant return on investment (ROI)?
+Which will give me a more significant return on investment (ROI)?

 In most cases, you’ll find Facebook Ads to be considerably cheaper to use than Google Ads.
-The silver lining, though, it’s more likely to be less effective when taking into account direct sales or acquisitions.
+The silver lining is more likely to be less effective when considering direct sales or acquisitions.

-When talking about PPC, both Facebook and Google offer rates as low as 1 cent.
-However, the chances of cheap-as-chips ads and bidding low prices, being useful for you are rather slim.
+Regarding PPC, Facebook and Google offer rates as low as 1 cent.
+However, the chances of cheap-as-chips ads and bidding low prices being beneficial for you are rather slim.
 Especially if you’re in a high-demand industry where all your competitors are using Google Ads,

 So, the more you invest in PPC, the better your chances are of ranking higher and getting better results.

-So the riddle-like answer here is Facebook Ads is usually cheaper in terms of PPC but with Google Ads, paying more is more likely to pay off in sales.
+So the riddle-like answer here is Facebook Ads are usually cheaper in terms of PPC, but with Google Ads, paying more is more likely to pay off in sales.

 It would help if you kept in mind how many exceptions will impact your ROI results significantly.

-If you’re in a specific niche industry, your PPC rates on Google Ads, even if you pay more, will likely be less competitive – but absolutely no match for the capacity you’ll have on Facebook to reach your market and get sales conversions.
+Suppose you’re in a specific niche industry.
+In that case, your PPC rates on Google Ads, even if you pay more, will likely be less competitive – but no match for the capacity you’ll have on Facebook to reach your market and get sales conversions.

 This brings us back to the drawing board of why it’s essential that you understand your overall business objective and Google Ads and Facebook Ads’ functional differences.
 So, you’re able to choose between the two.

-If one option hasn’t jumped out at you as more preferable than the other to your business, review points 1-5 above and ask yourself all the questions mentioned.
+If one option hasn’t jumped out at you as preferable to the other to your business, review points 1-5 above and ask yourself all the questions mentioned.

-With the right guidance and strategy, you can create a cost-effective campaign on either platform.
-Just be sure you track your results and your ROI, so you can back up your decision or try out the alternative if you’re not satisfied.
+You can create a cost-effective campaign on either platform with the proper guidance and strategy.
+Just be sure you track your results and ROI, so you can back up your decision or try out the alternative if you’re unsatisfied.

-For further clarification on any of the above concepts, ask our team of experts at Search Marketing Group because we specialise in,
+For further clarification on any of the above concepts, ask our team of experts at Search Marketing Group because we specialize in,

 - Search Engine Optimisation